THE BEST THINGS TO DO IN CURAÇAO

 Go coastal over at Shete Boka National Park, whose names translates to “seven inlets,” where giant waves crash against the rocky, volcanic cliffs that border the different bays.
 Look out for the area’s favourite locals: three different types of sea turtles come here to nest!

 Curaçao’s varied landscape also proves to be fertile ground for all kinds of herbal remedies.
-Discover a prime example at The Aloe Vera Plantation, an active farm dedicated to the growth and production of one of the country’s most popular natural products.
+Discover a prime example at The Aloe Vera Farm, an active plantation dedicated to the growth and production of one of the country’s most popular natural products.
 Learn about the farming process and stock up on aloe vera products direct from the source!
 Find more locally grown healing herbs at the Dinah Veeris Herb Garden, where you can find out which indigenous herbs help ease any ailment.

 Pro-tip: Looking for your own little corner of natural paradise?
 Take a day trip to Klein Curaçao!
 Just 2 hours by boat from the main island, it has the country’s longest beach and tons of exciting shipwreck sites to explore.
 You very own tropical desert island for the day!